+'''

 [b12,a12] = butter(5,0.08/0.5);

-The frequency characteristics of the filter shows a relatively smooth transition from the passband to the stopband, but the advantage of the filter is its low order.

 '''

+The frequency characteristics of the filter show a relatively smooth transition from the passband to the stopband, but the advantage of the filter is its low order.

+'''

-[h,w] = freqz(bl2,al2,1024);
+[h,w] = freqz(b12,a12,1024);

-f = w/(2pi);
+f = 1w/(2pi);

 plot(f,abs(h)), grid

 xlabel('Frequency')

 ylabel('Magnitude')

 '''

 We can again apply the filter to the signal by using the function filter.
 However, frequency selective filters such as lowpass, highpass, bandpass and bandstop are designed to suppress certain frequency bands, whereas phase shifts should be avoided.
 The function filtfilt provides zero-phase forward and reverse digital filtering.
 After filtering in the forward direction, the filtered sequence is reversed and it runs back through the filter.
-The magnitude of the signal is not affected by this operation, since it is either 0 or 100% of the initial amplitude, depending of the frequency.
+The magnitude of the signal is not affected by this operation, since it is either 0 or 100% of the initial amplitude, depending on the frequency.
 In contrast, all phase shifts introduced by the filter are zeroed by the forward and reverse application of the same filter.
 This function also helps to overcome the problems with causal indexing of filters in MATLAB.
-It eliminates the phase
+It eliminates the phase differences of the causal vs. non-causal versions of the same filter.